shrya4053/Bike-Sales-Project/README.md

   <a href= "https://github.com/shrya4053/Bike-Sales-Project/blob/main/Screenshot%202025-11-24%20172809.png">View dashboard</a>

   ## Process
-  - Verified data fro any missing values and anomalities, and sort out the same.
+  - Verified data for any missing values and anomalities, and sort out the same.
   - Made sure data is consisted and clean with respect to data type, data format and values used.
   - Created pivot tables according to the questions asked.
   - Merged all pivot tables into one dashboard and applied slicer to make it dynamic.